art1415926535/graphene-sqlalchemy-filter/README.md

    class Meta:
        model = User
        fields = {
             'username': ['eq', 'ne', 'in', 'ilike'],
             'is_active': [...],  # shortcut!
+            'assignments': {  # (nested) relationships are supported 'task': {
+                    'name': ['eq'],
+                },
+                'active': ['eq']
             }
+       }
 ```
 Metaclass must contain the sqlalchemy model and fields.

 Automatically generated filters must be specified by `fields` variable.
 Key - field name of sqlalchemy model, value - list of expressions (or shortcut).
+For relationship fields, the value is another dictionary defining the filters for the related model.

 Shortcut (default: `[...]`) will add all the allowed filters for this type of sqlalchemy field (does not work with hybrid property).